What am I covered for when I’m off-road driving?

 It’s likely you’ll be covered* if you fit new stereo equipment in your car.
 However, if you do any performance enhancing modifications such as engine, body, and transmission changes (among other things), you’ll need to speak to us about whether they’re covered.

-For Suncorp customers any modifications are generally covered as long as the ‘amount covered’ is enough to include them in any repair or replacement.
+For Suncorp customers, any fitted modifications are generally covered.
+If you insure for an 'amount covered', just make sure the 'amount covered' is enough to include the fitted accessories or modifications.*

 Don’t get scared off by the jargon – the amount covered is just the amount your car is covered for if it’s written off or stolen.
-You can request to have your amount covered raised if you want to ensure that it’ll cover any accessories or modications, though that will likely raise your premiums.
+You can request to change your amount covered, to ensure it's enough to include the additional replacement cost of any fitted accessories or modifications on your car.
+A change to your amount covered will likely change your premiums.

 Optional extra covers apply